YMJ-1996/workgit/Readme.txt

-This is a test of git.
+This is a test of github.
 The system of Reader is made for schoolwork.
+Test work of git.